simpsonry1620/LLM-Inference-Calculator/docs/project_structure.md

 - `README.md`: Main project documentation with overview and setup instructions
 - `README_WEB_GUI.md`: Detailed documentation on using the web interface
 - `docs/`: Additional documentation on various aspects of the project
+- `docs/advanced_calculator_usage.md`: Comprehensive documentation for using the AdvancedCalculator class directly in Python code
+- `docs/calculator_api_description.md`: API documentation for the calculator endpoints. **Important**: Developers should refer to this document when making API calls to ensure correct parameter usage and response handling.